adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures.md

     October 14, 2024
 </div>

-We start out by introducing ourselves, followed by a breakdown of the logistics of the course.
+We kick things off by introducing ourselves, followed by a breakdown of the logistics of the course.
 We then have our first glimpse of social choice theory, and two ways of thinking about voting: as a procedure for finding society's opinion about an unknown ground truth (epistemic voting),